anamarn/anamarn/README.md

 - 👋 Hi, I’m @anamarn
-- 👀 I’m interested in app developping and image processing
+- 👀 I’m interested in creating quality products and code.
-- 🌱 I’m currently learning Java and Python.
+- 🌱 I’m currently learning the depths of typescript and stripe.
 - 📫 How to reach me by mail! ana.marn@uc.cl

 <!---